Mani-sh24/shell-/README.md

 ## 📚 Learning Goals

 This project is a playground for:
-- String manipulation and tokenization in C++.
+- String manipulation and tokenization and parsing in C++.
 - Understanding process creation and execution.
-- Working with environment variables like `PATH`.
-- Managing standard input/output streams.
+- Learning about linux.